Hamdan-1/Windows-95-in-a-Browser/README.md

-# Windows 95 File Manager - Browser Edition 💻
+# Windows 95 - Browser Edition 💻 (Made With Love By Hamdan Esmail 💖)

-A fully functional Windows 95-style File Manager that runs entirely in your web browser!
+A fully functional Windows 95-styl that runs entirely in your web browser!
 Experience the nostalgia of the classic Windows 95 interface with modern web technologies.

 ## 🎯 Features